xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

 ### Public Key

 The _public key_ is the value used to verify the authenticity of a digital signature.
 The public key is derived from the private key as part of key derivation.
-In a [wallet_propose method][] response, the `public_key` and `public_key_hex` both represent the same public key value.
+In a [wallet_propose method][] response, the <span class="code-snippet">public_key</span> and <span class="code-snippet">public_key_hex</span> both represent the same public key value.

 Transactions in the XRP Ledger must include the public keys so that the network can verify the transactions' signatures.
 The public key cannot be used to create valid signatures, so it is safe to share publicly.